hellocodeco/old-exist-api-docs/source/index.md

 There are two authentication methods — simple tokens, and OAuth2 clients.
 So which one do you need?

 **Simple token authentication** is read-only and exists as a basic means for users to access their own data from Exist.
 This method is available to everyone by exchanging a username and password for a token that doesn't expire.
+This is only recommended for quickly building a single-user, read-only client, and may be deprecated in future.

 **OAuth2 clients** are superior to simple-token authentication as they can acquire control of attributes and write values for attributes.
 One client application can create and use access tokens for many users.
 One user may have many clients authorised to access their Exist account, each with a separate token that can be revoked.

-OAuth2 clients are whitelisted.
-You must apply for access to an OAuth2 client for the ability to write data.
-If you'd like to build a client that others can use, [get in touch](mailto:hello@exist.io?Subject=Exist OAuth2 API access) with details of your plans.
-We'd love for you to help us get more into and out of Exist.
+OAuth2 clients are now available to all users.
+You can create one from your [app management page](https://exist.io/account/apps/) within your Exist account.

 # Simple token authentication